The Importance of Knowing Your Breast Surgeon’s Credentials

 After the required schooling, plastic surgeons who have completed the adequate training are invited to become certified by the American Board of Plastic Surgery, a rigorous certification process that attests to the skill and ethics of their practice.
 This is not required to practice plastic surgery but provides an advanced level of certification that you should absolutely look for when choosing your surgeon!
 The certification process involves training with top surgeons, written and oral evaluations, as well as required maintenance exams to ensure the ongoing safety and ethics of the surgeon’s practice.

-Both Dr. Barone and Dr. Koltz have gone on to become certified by the American Board of Plastic Surgery in addition to their required training and fellowships.
-To learn more about their credentials and breast surgery expertise, contact our office and schedule your consultation.
+Dr. Barone has gone on to become certified by the American Board of Plastic Surgery in addition to his required training and fellowships.
+To learn more about Dr. Barone’s credentials and breast surgery expertise, contact our office, and schedule your consultation.